 The worst behaving of the boys was a kid named Bob.
-He showed up for the first couple of Sundays, but then he dropped out.
+He showed up for only the first couple of Sundays and then dropped out altogether.
 To her credit, the young woman went and found him, but by then his new clothes were torn and dirty.
-Nevertheless, she invited him back to school and he came.
+Nevertheless, she invited him back to Sunday School and he came.
 The superintendent even gave him a new suit of clothes.

-But history repeated itself when, after a couple of Sundays, Bob dropped out again.
-Ever the persistent teacher, the young lady went out and found him again.
+Unfortunately, history repeated itself when, after a couple of Sundays, Bob dropped out again.
+In her persistence, however, the young teacher went and found him again.
 Of course, by then he had ruined that second suit of clothes.

-Utterly frustrated, the teacher went to her superintendent and told him that, regretfully, she was giving up on Bob.
-But the superintendent said, “Please don’t do that.
+Thoroughly frustrated, the teacher went to her superintendent and told him that, regretfully, she was giving up on Bob.
+In reply, the superintendent said, “Please don’t do that.
 I’m still hoping there is something good in the boy.
 Try him once more.
-I’ll give him a third suit if he’ll promise to attend Sunday School regularly.”
+I’ll even give him a third suit if he’ll promise to attend Sunday School regularly.”